HerrSubset/util-scripts-skeleton/README.md

 ## Getting started

+There are two ways to add commands that users can execute.
+The first is by creating scripts in the /bin folder of the project. `scripts-reconfigure` and `scripts-reload` are examples of that. `main.sh` modifies the path so that all scripts in this folder are executable.

-Commands are added by creating new files and loading them from `main.sh`.
+The second way to add commands is by creating new files, adding functions to them and loading them from `main.sh`.
 For example, you create a file `foobar.sh` with the following content:

 ```bash
 foobar() {